Spider Mites on Peace Lily — Early Detection on Large Smooth Leaves

 Symptoms

-- dull leaf surface
+- bronze or dull discoloration spreading across the leaf surface

 Causes